top of page

 • Privacy, surveillance, and data sovereignty;

 All contributions should be sent in English.
-Authors will be notified of abstract/session acceptance by the organizers until May 31, 2023.

 bottom of page